This information is intended for use by health professionals

 Midazolam may be used during pregnancy if clearly necessary.
 The risk for new-born infants should be taken into account in the event of administration of midazolam in the third trimester of pregnancy.

-Midazolam passes in low quantities (0.6%) into breast milk.
+Midazolam is excreted in low quantities (0.6%) into breast milk.
 As a result it may not be necessary to stop breast feeding following a single dose of midazolam.

 Animal studies did not show an impairment of fertility (see section 5.3).